Habarug/LastCharts/README.md

 ### Get number of scrobbles for a given query

 Simple method for getting the exact number of scrobbles an artist/album/track, optionally for a specific timeframe.
-Note: Doesn't actually work particularly well for tracks, and potentially albums, because it won't differentiate between tracks by different artists with the same name.
+Can provide any combination of artist/album/track.
+For artist only one is required, but if you want to find the scrobbles for a specific track it might be a good idea to also provide the artist.
+Example

 ```
 lc.get_scrobbles_for(
-    query = "Carry On",
+    artist = None,
+    album = None,
-    column = "track",
+    track = "Shotgun",
     startDate = None,
     endDate = None
 )

+Number of scrobbles for Shotgun: 126

+lc.get_scrobbles_for(
+    artist = "Soccer Mommy",
+    album = None,
+    track = "Shotgun",
+    startDate = None,
+    endDate = None
+)

-Number of scrobbles for Grace Kelly: 14
+Number of scrobbles for Soccer Mommy Shotgun: 44
 ```